meanmachine889/cc/MVP_SUMMARY.md

 ## 🎉 MVP Build Complete!

-Your CarbonOnChain MVP is now fully functional with all core features implemented.
+The CarbonOnChain MVP is now fully functional with all core features implemented.
 The application successfully integrates Solana wallet connectivity with a complete carbon credit trading platform.

 ---